teuben/teunix/docs/astronomy-on-ubuntu.md

       sudo flatpak override org.kde.digikam --filesystem=/Photos
       flatpak run org.kde.digikam

+especially the last command to run the **digikam** command.

 ### snap

 This is Ubuntu's (i.e. Canonical) answer to portable executables.
 Don't look nice at all either, your mount table will look horrific.
-Has the same kind of problem with files or directories that are symlinked out of your home.
+Has the same kind of problem with files or directories that are symlinked out of your /home.
 Talk about mount/bind ?
 Also, some people object to the fact that not all of the snap infrastructure is open source.

 ### docker